 In the automotive world, recalls for electronics affect about five percent of the vehicles on the road.
 That means 5 out of every 100 vehicles today have a problem with their electronics.
 If we want to see more autonomous driving vehicles, that number must be improved.
 There needs be more robustness in the development process.

 To better understand the challenges ahead for fully autonomous vehicles, research teams over the last few decades have attempted to automate the process of driving.
 But early successes have not yet given us truly autonomous vehicles.
 Why?
-The Defense Advanced Research Projects Agency (DARPA) created the first autonomous vehicle in 1984.
-This limited-use autonomous vehicle […]

 Cellular carriers would like to have their new 5G networks up by the end of 2018 or early 2019.
 One problem: they need a set of standards to create the new technology.
 Last weekend, tech representatives met and made significant first step for technology companies to start building out the necessary 5G chips and software.

 Dr. Luca Amaru, Synopsys R&D engineer in DG’s Logic Synthesis team, has received the prestigious Donald O. Pederson Best Paper Award.
 The paper, “Majority-Inverter Graph: A New Paradigm for Logic Optimization,” was co-authored with Pierre-Emmanuel Gaillardon (University of Utah, Salt Lake City) and Giovanni De Micheli (EPFL, Lausanne, Switzerland).
 It appeared in the IEEE Transactions in Computer-Aided Design (CAD), the reference journal for technical papers in this space.